API key security

 localhost:*

-Specify a list of valid IP addresses or their ranges applicable for calls made with this API key.
+Specify a list of valid IP addresses or ranges for calling with this API key.

-• IP addresses should be entered in CIDR notation.
+- IP addresses are entered using CIDR notation.

 Single address: